shahroudy/NTURGB-D/README.md

 ### Action Classes

 "NTU RGB+D" dataset contains 60 action classes, and "NTU RGB+D 120" dataset contains 120 action classes.
-The actions in these two datasets are listed as below.
+The actions in these two datasets are listed below.
 Note that actions labelled from A1 to A60 are in "NTU RGB+D", while actions labelled from A1 to A120 are in "NTU RGB+D 120".

 * A1. drink water.
 * A2. eat meal/snack.